 2. A US based Privacy Ombudsperson to handle complaints regarding data access by US Intelligence agencies.

-3. Stricter controls on onward transfer of data once outside of the European Union.
+3. Stricter controls on onward transfer of data once outside of the European Union and Switzerland.

 4. Liability remaining with data controllers after the onward transfer of data to third-party agent.

 5. The option for binding arbitration to handle unresolved complaints.